Have you ever wanted to teach English in China?

 Practical Life Pro Tips

 First, where do you want to live in China?
-For example, are you going to be bored to tears living in a village?
+For example, are you going to be bored living in a village?
 If this describes you, then consider living in an urban city.

 Second, you need a very open mind and try to read up on culture shock.
 China doesn’t have the same standard of law and order, political correctness, racial/gender equality, or individualism as many Western countries do.

 Don’t forget it’s you who has the negotiating power.
-You will be the center piece for your school.
+You will be the centerpiece for your school.
 You bring a lot to the table.
-Negotiate for better living accommodation, a better ESL teacher salary or even more vacation because typically you get less than 10 days a year.
+Negotiate for better living accommodation, a better TEFL teacher salary or even more vacation because typically you get less than 10 days a year.

 You need a work visa and be invited by a Chinese company.
 You get your visa before even entering China.
 It’s illegal to work with a tourist visa.